 Rights group accuses Myanmar of crimes against humanity

-YANGON: Myanmar is committing crimes against humanity in its campaign against Muslim insurgents in Rakhine state, Human Rights Watch said on Tuesday, and it called for the U.N.
+YANGON: Myanmar is committing crimes against humanity in its campaign against Muslim insurgents in Rakhine state, Human Rights Watch said on Tuesday, calling for the U.N.
 Security Council to impose sanctions and an arms embargo.

-A government spokesman rejected the accusation, saying there was no evidence and the government was committed to protecting rights.
+A government spokesman rejected the accusation, saying there was no evidence, adding that the government was committed to protecting rights.

 Myanmar has also rejected U.N. accusations that its forces are engaged in ethnic cleansing against Rohingya Muslims in response to coordinated attacks by Rohingya insurgents on the security forces on Aug.
 25.